 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

 Choosing seeds to plant in the garden seems like an easy task.
 It has gotten more difficult because nowadays, if we want to be conscious of how our food is grown, the choice is much more involved.
 We have settled on growing an heirloom garden for our family.

 Why We Choose to Grow an Heirloom Garden

 Choices, choices, choices.
-We can choose to buy seeds for an heirloom garden, hybrids, or GMO seeds (no thanks!).
+We can choose to buy heirloom seeds, hybrid seeds, or GMO seeds (no thanks!).
 What’s the difference anyways?
 Shouldn’t this whole seed choosing things be simple and straight forward?
 Like most things in life, it just isn’t so anymore.

 1. GMO seeds are created in a lab where the DNA of 2 different species is crossed.
 This is not something that could ever happen in nature.
 God did not create plants to procreate in this manner.
 Corn, specifically is crossed with the bacterium Bt (Bacillus thuringiensis).
 This kills the pests that plague corn by perforating their gut lining.
 This bacteria does the same thing in anything or anyone who ingests it.
 Doesn’t sound like something I want to eat or feed to my family.